 Glucosamine, chondroitin and MSM can be found combined into one product, providing convenience and saving money.
 Should you decide to try these supplements with your dog, be sure to allow several weeks for improvements to be seen.
 Veterinarians recommend evaluating the effects of these treatments after your dog has been taking them for about three months.

-If supplementation with glucosamine, chondroitin, and MSM makes sense for your dog, we’d encourage you to try our Project Paws™ line of advanced canine joint supplements, click here.
+If supplementation with glucosamine, chondroitin, and MSM makes sense for your dog, we’d encourage you to try our 8-in-1 advanced canine joint supplements, click here.
 We spent over 6 months developing what we believe to be the most well rounded and potent canine joint care product on the market.
 And like all of our products, each purchase provides healthy meals for shelter dogs waiting for their forever homes!

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional.